satyamgupta0103/Chrome-Extension/README.md

 # Chrome-Extension
-Currency converter for Google Chrome fast and easy to use.
+Currency converter Extension for Google Chrome fast and easy to use.